 Could this be a sneaky way to convince tons of well meaning people to promote the 'cause' and grow their member base while they sit back making money selling advertising on their site?
 Could they simply disappear after a couple of years and not pay out a single 'share'?
 I personally think this is very likely, especially since the value of the shares is hearsay until the company goes public.

 The basic idea is that you get paid to refer people into your downline and when those referrals refer people, you earn on their efforts as well.
 Legitimate mlm companies base these commissions off genuine product sales, however this comp plan pays you directly for affiliate recruitment which is another red flag.

-A unilevel downline structure places you at the top with an unlimited number of referrals wide under you and in this case, down 5 levels deep.
 The difference with this particular plan is that you stop getting paid on your 1st level after 5 direct referrals which is strange.
 So, in this particular case it is NOT infinitely wide.

 Since no one is paying to join this it stands to reason the funds used to pay the following commissions are coming from advertising revenues.